The Ordinary Reformulated One Of Its Bestselling Serums – Here’s Why

 Where can I shop the new Hyaluronic Acid 2% + B5 serum?

-As of today, The Ordinary’s Hyaluronic Acid 2% + B5 Serum is available online and at The Ordinary boutiques for £8.80.
-You can also find it online at Boots and Cult Beauty.
+As of today, The Ordinary’s Hyaluronic Acid 2% + B5 Serum is available online and at The Ordinary boutiques for $15.90.
+You can also find it online at Adore Beauty.

 Oh, and if you’re wondering whether applying hyaluronic acid on dry skin negates its effects?
 We asked that, too: “We’re always pushing our team to answer the questions consumers have, not just the questions we have,” Rita Silva, science communications manager at The Ordinary, said.
 “It’s really a personal choice: [On damp skin] you may notice an immediate boost, but over time, the results are the same — it doesn’t actually change the overall performance of the product.”